 CLS is a full-service law firm for low-income people where we provide comprehensive services.
 The most recent Legal Needs Study found that low-income households in Connecticut have 3.8 civil legal problems each year.
 As a result, although people come to us focused on one crisis situation, our staff often discover that we also can help clients resolve additional problems before they too become crises.

 For a summary of the cases CLS handles, view our distribution of cases page

 The largest grants supporting CLS’ operations are funded by

 - A dedicated funding line in the state budget

 - A surcharge on state court filing fees collected by the Judicial Branch.
 All of these grants are made and administered by the Connecticut Bar Foundation.
 CLS also has significant funding from federal grants, state agencies, municipalities, United Ways, foundations, and law firm, corporate, and individual gifts.
 Please consider making a donation to CLS

 CLS has an annual budget of approximately $11 million, the vast majority of which pays for our 71 employees (we have very low overhead).
 While we offer our staff a supportive benefits package, we remain significantly below our attorney salary goal of comparability with the state Public Defenders.
 Read the latest annual report

 CLS was formed in 1977 through the merger of six regional legal services providers.
 We have six full-service offices: Bridgeport, New Britain, New London, Stamford, Waterbury, and Willimantic.
-CLS also has four satellite offices: Meriden, Middletown (also the administrative office), South Norwalk, and Vernon.
+CLS also has three satellite offices: Meriden, Middletown (also the administrative office), and Vernon.

 CLS’ corporate structure is a non-membership, non-stock, not for profit corporation exempt from federal and state income taxes.
 We have a volunteer board of directors including lawyers, people with social services experience, client representatives and others; and a volunteer advisory council that consults with and assists CLS in our funding efforts.